sftpplus/sftpplus-docs/doc_source/configuration/administrators.rst

 :Description:
     This option specifies whether or not this role is disabled.

-    When a role is disabled, the authentication is denied to all administrators having the disabled role as the primary one.
+    When a role is disabled, authentication is denied to all administrators associated with the disabled role.

-    If a disabled role is not the primary one, its configuration is ignored.

 name